leonorae/HereItIs/PAGE_TESTING.md

 ### List of tests for verifying the rendering of the page
-1. Form with correct questions
+1. Form display correct fields:
-   - User able to add new artist with correct form
+   - User able to add new artist with correct form questions
 2. Attempt complete message after new data entry
+   - Successful event creation
-3. Correct link to the destination page
+4. Correct link to the destination pages
+5. Verify input type and constraints
+   - make sure no int used in str, etc.

 ## 6. List of artist:

+### Page Title
+List of artist

+### Page Description
+List of all artists available in the application.
+User can navigate to any artist for more details.
+[Insert mockup or hand-drawn image here]

+### Parameters needed for the page
+- List of artists

+### Data needed to render the page
+- Artist names
+- Artist genres
+- Total number of artists

+### Link destinations for the page
+- Artist Profile pages
+- Home page
+- Add Artist page

+### List of tests for verifying the rendering of the page
+1. Artist List Display
+- Display artist list with genre

+2. Test: Destination Links
+- Correct links to destination pages, artist profile, home page, add artist